 Editing Facebook Privacy Settings

-From there, you’ll want to change your privacy settings.
-Here you can choose who sees your posts, and you can review tags before they go live on your Facebook Profile/homepage.
+- From there, you’ll want to change your privacy settings.
+You can choose who sees your future posts, and you can review tags before they go live on your Facebook Profile/Home Page.

 Edit Your Activity Settings